Exception Register

 Review date: [date].
 Expiry condition: [patch available, KEV change, PoC release, exposure change].

-Evidence: [vendor advisory, exposure proof, version proof, telemetry, ticket/reference].
+Evidence: [vendor advisory, exposure proof, version proof, scanner caveat, telemetry scope, evidence quality, ticket/reference].